 According to Muslim tradition, the recitations comprising the Qur’an were compiled in book form only after Muhammad’s death.
 Western scholars wish the compilers had ordered the recitations chronologically, but they did not.
-We also wish the Qur’an were rich in details identifying the situations its recitations addressed, so we might accurately determine the chronological order of its suras, or chapters, to better understand them.
-But they only allude to those situations.
+We also wish the Qur’an were rich in details identifying the situations its recitations addressed, so we might more accurately determine the chronological order of its suras, or chapters, to better understand them.
+But they very rarely do more than allude to those situations.

 First, the scholars’ primary motivation in doing this appears to have been legal, to determine which command on a given topic came given last, since they gave the final command the power to abrogate earlier ones.
-This meant their legal concerns were paramount when they determined the suras’ order.
+Thus, legal concerns played a major role in determining the suras’ order.
 Second, the scholars disagreed over the placement of 23 out of the Qur’an’s 114 suras, as well as on which verses in the Meccan and the Medinan suras were out-of-period insertions.
 Third, there are also discrepancies between duplicate lists from the same scholar, as recorded by other scholars.

-For example, Western chronologies take a sura’s style and contents.
+For example, Western scholars established chronology based on a sura’s style and contents.
 But while Muslim scholars allowed legal considerations to trump a sura’s style and contents wherever legal issues were involved, Western scholars did not.
 Like the early Muslim scholars and Gustav Weil (d.
 1889), Theodore Nöldeke (d.
 1930) took the law-oriented suras to be Medinan.
-Nöldeke took the short suras characterized by exalted poetry to be early, and the longer, more prosaic suras to be late.
-Nöldeke also believed the use of al-Rahman within a sura marked it as Meccan.
-Nöldeke’s chronology divided the Meccan suras into three periods, showing a progression in the recitations from sublime enthusiasm to calm.
+Nöldeke took the short suras characterized by exalted poetry to be early, and the longer, more prosaic ones to be late.
+Nöldeke also counted the suras that included oaths and those referring to al-Rahman, the Merciful, as Meccan.
+Nöldeke’s chronology further divided the Meccan suras into three periods, showing a progression in the recitations from sublime enthusiasm to calm.
 Nöldeke’s chronology was eventually revised by Friedrich Schwally (d.
 1919).
-Although the Nöldeke-Schwally chronology allows for some out-of-period passages, it otherwise takes the sura to be a unit.
+Although the Nöldeke-Schwally chronology allows for some out-of-period passages, it generally takes the sura to be a unit.